-At June 30, 2016, the Dilawri Group is the REIT's most significant tenant and will be for the foreseeable future, with members of the Dilawri Group occupying 94% of the REIT's GLA (as defined below) including third parties occupying the subleases.
-The remaining 6% of the REIT's GLA is occupied by Porsche JLR Edmonton.
-The remaining terms of the leases with the Dilawri Tenants (the "Dilawri Leases") range from 10 to 18.6 years.
-Overall, the REIT's portfolio has a weighted average lease term of approximately 14.2 years, including the aforementioned acquisitions closed subsequent to the IPO in 2015 and 2016.
+As at September 30, 2016, the Dilawri Group is the REIT's most significant tenant and is expected to continue to be for the foreseeable future, with members of the Dilawri Group occupying 90.1% of the REIT's GLA including subleases to third parties.
+The remaining 9.9% of the REIT's GLA is occupied by Porsche JLR Edmonton and Pfaff Audi properties.
+The remaining terms of the leases with the Dilawri Tenants (the "Dilawri Leases") range from 9.8 to 18.3 years.
+Overall, the REIT's portfolio has a weighted average lease term of approximately 13.4 years, including the aforementioned acquisitions closed subsequent to the IPO in 2015 and 2016.